SebWouters/CheMPS2/README.md

     > python test8.py
     > python test9.py

-These tests do exactly the same thing as the cpp tests above, and illustrate the usage of the python interface to CheMPS2.
+These tests do exactly the same thing as the c++ tests above, and illustrate the usage of the python interface to CheMPS2.
 The tests should end with a line stating whether or not they succeeded.
 They only require a very limited amount of memory (order 10-120 MB).